azmir0218/pandas-challenge/README.md

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
 As a first task, the company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.

+## Objective
+Analyze the data of a fantasy game Heroes of Pymoli for an independent gaming company.
+Like many games this game is free-to-play but we will be analyzing optional items that players have purchased to enhance their playing experience.
+One of the tasks will be to  generate a report that breaks down the game's purchasing data into meaningful insight.

 Your final report should include each of the following:

 ### Player Count